 4.It’s victories in giving African Americans better opportunities

 - The fact is this, because the African American church created the civil rights movement, African Americans now have many opportunities that they would not have had if not for those colored Christian people who fought for them to have it.
-African Americans now can attend the same school as Caucasians, train for jobs and obtain them, attend colleges and ivy league universities, and even hold a position as high as the president of the United States!
+African Americans now can attend public schools, train for jobs and obtain them, attend colleges and ivy league universities, and even hold a position as high as the president of the United States!
 This is not to say that African Americans are completely free of discrimination, but to say that we have been given an amazing load of opportunity that our ancestors did not have.

 5. It’s redemptive imperfections

 The African American church of the 21st century has seen many changes, both culturally and theological.
 Because of this, there are some African American churches whose primary focus has stopped being the gospel of Jesus Christ, but instead things like wealth, prosperity, and spiritual gifts have become the central focus.
 There also has been many occurrences of sexual infidelities that has brought shame to the church.
 There has also been controversies in some of its churches that have pastors whose salaries are in the hundreds of thousands; in some cases even millions.
 Also, as I have already said, many African American churches are loosing their effectiveness at addressing the core concerns of their communities.